lancenacabuan/shared/README.md

 - S [10, 45, 35, 10, 30] - Spike: Achieved both attack power in the early stages and stamina in the final stages with the narrowed axis.
 - B [15, 25, 50, 10, 30] - Ball: With its spherical shaft tip, it evades attacks with just the right amount of movement and achieves high stamina.
 - GB [10, 15, 45, 30, 30] - Gear Ball: It has a large spherical shaft that maintains its posture, and a gear extends all the way to the tip, allowing it to counter.
+- DB [5, 20, 55, 10, 30] - Disk Ball: A B-bit with a disc-shaped weight attached to it, designed to generate centrifugal force and sticky rotation.

 =====COPY PARTS FROM HERE ABOVE=====